 4. Farm Manager.
 In the past 30 years the size of the average farm has more than doubled.
 As a result of this growth in farm size, many farm owners cannot do it alone.
 In addition to this there are many older farmers that cannot or don’t wish to do the day-to-day operations and don’t have kids who wish to take over.
 Finally, there are plenty of large corporate farms that are constantly looking for management talent to improve their organizations.
 This creates a demand for capable individuals to take over running the farm.
 How would you like to spend more of your day outside in a company owned pickup or in a new air-conditioned tractor cab purchased from a tractor dealership?
 This position is so much “in demand” that many employers are willing to train the right individual even if your farm background is limited (but of course experience ALWAYS helps!).
 Desirable skills in this category include knowledge of operation and maintenance of farm equipment as well as tractor equipment and tractor parts, such as giving tractors oil changes and always using a Mahindra 1526 Tractor Oil Filter, problem solving, basic agricultural knowledge, ability to work independently, strong work ethic, and management and communication skills.
+These individuals have to identify when equipment needs service outside of the premises such as needing a professional tractor service.
 Do you want the satisfaction of a hard days work and the chance to SEE the fruits of your labor at the end of a season?
 This job may be just the opportunity to escape the cubicle but still maintain the quality of life you desire.